Oiva Jukkola: Club career

+Ilves

 He debuted in top-tier Veikkausliiga with Ilves first team in the 2020 season.
 He also played for the club's reserve team in the third-tier Kakkonen.
 Jukkola won the 2023 Finnish Cup title with Ilves, after defeating Honka 2–1 in the final.
 On 31 October 2023, Ilves announced that they had signed with Jukkola on a new deal until the end of 2025.
 He was named in the Veikkausliiga Team of the Month in June 2024.
 Jukkola represented Ilves in three games in the 2024–25 UEFA Conference League qualifiers, helping his side to advance to the 3rd round by defeating Austria Wien.
 At the end of the season, Jukkola helped Ilves to finish as Veikkausliiga runners-up, and he was named in the Team of the Year.
 On 20 May 2025, Jukkola's contract was extended for the 2026 season.

+Kairat

+In February 2026, he joined Kazakhstan Premier League club Kairat on a contract until the end of the 2027 season, for an undisclosed fee.

 International career

 Jukkola received his first call-up to represent his country, when he was named in the Finland U21 squad for the 2025 UEFA U21 Euro qualifying matches against Armenia and Romania.
 He made his international debut on 6 September 2024 against Armenia, scoring a brace in a 3–1 away win.
 Jukkola was named in the Finland squad for the final tournament, where he played in a match against Denmark as a substitute.

+Jukkola made his full international debut for the Finland national team on 4 September 2025 in a friendly match against Norway.